The vacant restaurant space at Nicollet Mall and Fifth Street in downtown Minneapolis is quiet no more.

 Now the 14th location in their portfolio, HopCat’s true focus is on beer.
 Their main menu includes 30 local brews that will constantly stay on tap.
 Dozens of other beers, both regional and national, will rotate.
 I was able to try a cream ale produced by Castle Danger based out of Two Harbors, Minnesota.

 HopCat opened on Saturday, July 29 without much publicity.
 But maybe it doesn’t need the buzz — on Sunday, July 30 when I stopped by, there was a 15-20 minute wait for a table for two at 6:30 p.m.
-It probably helped Guns N’ Roses was playing about a mile down the road.
+It probably helped you could hear their speakers about a mile down the road.